Doubly-Robust Estimation of Counterfactual Policy Mean Embeddings

 \begin{prop}{(Convergence of MMD of herded samples, weak convergence to the counterfactual outcome distribution)} Suppose the conditions of Lemma~\ref{lemma:form_eif} and Assumption~\ref{assum:weak_convergence} hold.
 Let \( (\tilde{y}_{dr, j}) \) and \( \tilde{P}_{Y,dr}^m \) (resp. \( (\tilde{y}_{pi, j}) \), \( \tilde{P}_{Y,pi}^m \)) be generated from \( \hat{\chi}_{dr}(\pi) \) (resp. \( \hat{\chi}_{pi}(\pi) \)) via Algorithm~\ref{alg:counterfactual-sampling}.
 Then, with high probability, \( \mathrm{MMD}(\tilde{P}_{Y,pi}^m, \nu(\pi)) = O_p(r_C(n, b, c) + m^{-1/2}) \) and \( \mathrm{MMD}(\tilde{P}_{Y,dr}^m, \nu(\pi))~=~O_p(n^{-1/2} + r_{\pi_0}(n) r_C(n, b, c) + m^{-1/2}). \) Moreover, \( (\tilde{y}_{dr, j}) \rightsquigarrow \nu(\pi) \) and \( (\tilde{y}_{\pi, j}) \rightsquigarrow \nu(\pi) \). \end{prop}

-The proof for this proposition is given in Appendix \ref{appendix:sampling}.
-This proposition illustrates how the DR estimator of CPME enables obtaining an empirical distribution of outcome samples that has an improved MMD convergence rate.
-In both cases, the MMD convergence results in weak convergence to the counterfactual outcome distribution \citep{simon-gabriel2023}.
+The proof is provided in Appendix~\ref{appendix:sampling}.
+This proposition shows that the DR estimator of CPME yields an empirical outcome distribution with improved MMD convergence, with weak convergence toward the counterfactual outcome distribution \citep{simon-gabriel2023}.